Pasadena Financial Planner | 10 - Independent Investment Counselors and Financial Advisors

 Pick financial advisers and investment advisers solely to obtain objective and high quality financial advice.
 Specific financial counsel and investment counsel is potentially of high quality, only if it is carefully customized to your particular needs and only if it is given by an adviser who is independent, knowledgeable, and competent.
 If you agree with the advice being given, then buy the recommended securities and other financial products through the most inexpensive channels possible.

-This is one of the “10 Steps in the Right Direction” that make up The Pasadena Financial Planner’s personal financial planning and personal investment management process.
-For a summary of these ten steps, see Your Family Financial Planning.
+This is one of the “10 Steps in the Right Direction” that make up The Pasadena Financial Planner‘s personal financial planning and personal investment management process.
+For a summary of these ten steps, see Family Financial Planning.
 To find an in-depth article for each step, just click the Sitemap link at the top of this page.
-Also, you can reach us by using the contact form below, and you can subscribe to our Objective Family Financial Planning Blogs by clicking the orange RSS icon to the left.
+Also, you can reach us by using the contact form below, and you can subscribe to Financial Planning Software.
 Please enjoy reading this article.
 Thank you!

 The only reliable way to ensure the potential objectivity of any financial planning advisor or investment counselor is to pay directly for the adviser’s services, after investigating the adviser’s background, competence, and work ethic.

 There are no shortcuts.
-“Free” advice is NEVER free.
+“Free” advice is never free.
 In fact, free advice is usually far more expensive than the advice that you receive from an advisor whom you pay directly.
 When you choose to obtain “free” advice, in lieu of paying fixed hourly services or a fixed fee for a planning project, the long term costs to you can be horrendously high.
 However, these huge costs are largely hidden and that is why this industry game of “free” financial advice keeps going on.

 If you take the “free” advice of financial advisors and investment counselors who are paid by the financial services industry, you are more likely to achieve inferior long term investment returns.

-For example, many people pay investment front end sales loads for advice that seems free.
+Many people pay investment front end sales loads for advice that seems free.
 Industry representatives willingly tell you that their advice is both free and good.
-Advice paid by the financial services industry is neither free nor necessarily good.
 You just end up paying a financial sales rep to sell to you and in the process perhaps to confuse or mislead you about the facts.
+The industry argument is that the advice is free and that you only have to pay, if you do follow the good advice that is given so freely.

+Sales charges and good financial advice are a contradiction in terms.
+For example, industry-paid financial advisors do not get paid to push better investment index mutual funds with the lowest costs and the best future prospects.
 Much better advice can be found, when you look of it.
 If you buy and hold very low cost, low turnover, and broadly diversified passive index mutual funds, you are more likely to get better net long term total returns after taxes, fees, and other costs are taken into consideration.
-(See this article on our sister website, Best No Load Mutual Funds.
-It is entitled: “7 Ways to Pick the Best Noload Mutual Funds and ETFs.”)

-Furthermore, a 12b1 fee gets tacked on every year.
-With a 12b-1 fee, the same investment counselor who gave you the “free” advice will get paid over time to stick around and sell you more of the same.
+For example, when you pay a front end sales load, your initial invested assets are lower by the amount of the front end sales charge.
+In addition, only actively managed mutual funds will be recommended and actively managed funds tend to carry more expensive management expense ratios and higher hidden investment portfolio trading costs.
+Furthermore, an additional 12b-1 sales fee will get tacked on every year.
+With a 12b-1 fee, the same investment counselor who gave you the initial “free” advice will get paid over time to stick around and sell you more of the same.
 (See this article on our sister website, The Skilled Investor.
-It is entitled: “Understanding One-time Investment Fees, Such as Sales Loads” and “VeriPlan automatically tracks returns lost to investment sales loads.”)
+It is entitled: “Investment Sales Loads” and “Returns lost to investment sales loads.”)

 A financial advisor or investment counselor who has a conflict of interest can be very dangerous to your long term personal finance interests.